Great kits at a glance:

 Electric Drum Set

 Recently, electric drum sets are becoming quite popular today.
 They are way more compact than a conventional drum and requires half the space.
 Set up and pack up are easy and this facilitates convenient transport of your kit.

-Now that you know the basic differences between conventional and electric drum sets let’s take a look at three of the best kits you could get under 500.
+Now that you know the basic differences between acoustic and electric drum sets let’s take a look at three of the best kits you could get under $500.

 Pearl is a 71-year-old company based in Japan that takes pride in manufacturing percussions.
 They are one of the most known brands of percussions worldwide and has a wide range of selection from beginner to professional instruments.

 The Pearl Midtown 4-piece kit is made with great craftsmanship with a sparkling black finish.
 It comes with a 16×14 bass drum, a 10×6 tom, a 13×5.5 snare, and a 13×13 floor tom.
 Pearl included the mounting hardware for the tom and the three legs for the floor tom.

 - This kit comes from a globally-known manufacturer of percussions.

 - It packs a huge sound for a relatively small kit.

 - It comes with a lifetime warranty.